datajerk/ctf-write-ups/nahamconctf2021/smol/README.md

 It's just that easy.

-> Where do you get a point to a function?
+> Where do you get a pointer to a function?

 That is exactly what the GOT is.
 Otherwise, you're on your own.